-Washington, D.C., February 18, 2020 – The Association of American Veterinary Medical Colleges (AAVMC) has named Drs.
+Washington, D.C., February 18, 2020 – The American Association of Veterinary Medical Colleges (AAVMC) has named Drs.
 Jaime Gongora from the Sydney School of Veterinary Science (SSVS) at the University of Sydney and Sandra San Miguel from the Purdue University College of Veterinary Medicine as recipients of 2020 Iverson Bell Awards.
 One award is sponsored by Banfield Animal Health and one award is sponsored by Elanco.

 The award is presented in recognition of outstanding leadership and contributions in promoting opportunities for under-represented minorities in veterinary medical education.